A great conference should fulfill a need, be useful, ideally unique or even vital to whoever you are trying to attract.

 In order to put your audience at the core of your event, you need to know them well and ensure you’re meeting a need they have.

-This can be achieved by testing demand first perhaps through online events, conversations and community.
-A thriving, regular Twitter hour, for example, that attracts lots of like-minded people is likely to highlight an interest in topics and areas where there are unanswered questions and curiosity.
+This can be achieved by testing demand first, perhaps through online events, conversations, and community.
+A thriving, regular Twitter hour, for example, can attract lots of like-minded people and is likely to highlight an interest in topics and areas where there are unanswered questions and curiosity.

 Magazines, like Red, and newspapers are now aware of this community advantage and are increasingly laying on events they know readers will be engaged by – a win/win for the publications and audiences – both adding value and further enhancing the brand.

-Once those things are all covered off, it’s extremely beneficial to spend some time putting yourself in the position of someone you expect might come to the event and then imagine their journey.
+Once those things are all covered, it’s extremely beneficial to spend some time putting yourself in the position of someone you expect might come to the event and then imagine their journey.

 Organizing a conference, even a relatively small one means having a lot of things to consider and iron out.
 The importance of ensuring you have the right team in place and enough support cannot be overestimated.